fathizaro/WolfSocialMedia/README.md

 <p align=center>
-Dumbo is a full-stack social media application in MVC architecture prepared using Spring boot and React.
+Wolf is a full-stack social media application in MVC architecture prepared using Spring boot and React.
 It is developed to learn, so it is not equipped to meet real-world expectations.
 It performs the basic functions that can be expected from the social media platform properly.</p>
 <p align=center>You are free to develop and use it.</p>

 ## Techs